 Temples, arts, entertainment, history and culture

 Beyond the first urban impressions of its capital Yokohama, Kanagawa prefecture surprises us with cultural treasures, fascinating legends and historic sites that are of great importance to Japan.
-Its transport connections closely intertwined with its glamorous neighbour Tokyo makes Kanagawa a great day-trip.
-Lesser known spots of Kanagawa provide profound insights into life in Japan.
+Also, its transport connections are closely intertwined with its glamorous neighbour Tokyo.
+As a result, Kanagawa makes a great day-trip.
+Additionally, lesser known spots of Kanagawa provide profound insights into life in Japan.

 Besides its spiritual, natural, and cultural heritage, Kanagawa also boasts importance in the history of Japan.
 When Japan opened doors to foreign trade, Yokosuka Naval Port was one of the first ports to build a shipyard to support infrastructure.
-Today, US Navy and Japanese Maritime Self-defense Force fleets can be seen up close in a cruise of Yokosuka Naval Port.
-The association of US Navy on the port also gave rise to a novel fusion of Japanese and American cultures that can be seen in the American-style diners, bars and military shops along Dobuita Street.
-Fashion and food evolved such as those in the form of sukajan jackets embroidered with Japanese illustrations, and, the Yokosuka navy curry where Japanese curry rice are served with milk.
+Today, US Navy and Japanese Maritime Self-defense Force fleets cruise around Yokosuka Naval Port.
+The association of US Navy on the port also gave rise to a novel fusion of Japanese and American cultures.
+This blend appears in the American-style diners, bars and military shops along Dobuita Street.
+Fashion and food also evolved.
+For example, the sukajan jackets embroidered with Japanese illustrations and the Yokosuka navy curry where Japanese curry rice are served with milk.
 The sukajan jackets have re-emerged on the fashion scene recently as bomber jackets.

-The unique shopping and entertainment street culture in Japan can also be experienced in various parts of Kanagawa.
+The unique shopping and entertainment street culture in Japan spreads across various parts of Kanagawa.
 Noge entertainment area has hundreds of Japanese-style compact izakayas and restaurants lined across tiny alleys.
 Every alley is embellished with different gates and lanterns giving them a charm unique to old-Japan.
 Gumyoji Shopping Street represents shotengai culture with local and affordable shops set-up in covered passages, catering to the older generation.
 Komachi-dori Street in Kamakura is lined with historic buildings, souvenir shops, snack stores and restaurants serving local cuisine.